petrena30/dogs_near_by/README.md

 # dogs_near_by
 # description
-Porject to help people who are scared of dogs
+# Project to help people who are scared of dogs
+# ideas welcomed at this stage, but think an app to know if dogs are close by